centre-pathogen-genomics/DENV_Amplicon/README.md

 ---
 ### ONT data

-This uses the [artic](https://github.com/artic-network/fieldbioinformatics) pipeline to assemble genomes and Nextclade for quality control and comparison to the reference genome.
+This uses the [artic](https://github.com/artic-network/fieldbioinformatics) pipeline to assemble genomes, Nextclade for quality control and comparison to the reference genome, and [csvtk](https://github.com/shenwei356/csvtk) to generate depth (of coverage) plots.
 The BASH script used below to run the pipeline is a modified version of the one written by [Joseph Fauver](https://github.com/josephfauver/DENV_MinION_Script).

 #### Installation and Setup